Achievable logoAchievable logo

 Find the key information

-You should train yourself to look out for a few key ideas in each question.
-These ideas include location, variables, and keywords.
+Train yourself to spot a few key details in each question.
+These include location, variables, and keywords.

-The location is the portion of the passage that the question directs you to.
-This often will look like “according to Figure 2…” and will be embedded somewhere within the question.
-Look for this detail so that you do not end up reading any more of the passage than necessary!
+The location is where the question tells you to look in the passage.
+This often appears as something like “according to Figure 2…” and is embedded in the question.
+Finding the location helps you avoid reading more of the passage than you need.

 Write the key information next to the question

-While you read through a question, one of the best ways to simplify and understand what you are reading is to write down the key information that you find, as detailed above.
-This means that you write down the location, variables, and keywords next to the question so that you can refer to your simplified notes rather than the entire question, which may be confusing.
-This is especially effective when the questions are longer (4+ lines of text).
+As you read a question, write down the key information you identified above.
+Put the location, variables, and keywords next to the question so you can refer to your simplified notes instead of rereading the full question.
+This is especially helpful for longer questions (4+ lines of text).

 Double-check for question-changing words